-~ This luxuriously creamy Salmon Pasta recipe can be ready in under 15 minutes!
+~ This luxuriously creamy Salmon Pasta recipe can be ready in way under 30 minutes!
 Impressive enough to wow guests, yet quick enough for busy weeknights!
 Asian Salmon meets an easy Peanut Sauce in a nutrient-rich dinner you’ll make again and again! ~

 It was a problem …